Toufool/AutoSplit/README.md

 - You can use your Start / Split hotkey to start the auto splitter
 - Use the Reset, Undo Split, and Skip Split hotkeys or buttons as needed.
 Using the buttons does not activate any hotkeys (it will not affect your timer).
 - Note that because it is taking so many images of your monitor per second, running the autosplitter does take a bit of processing power.

+### Known Issues:
+- hotkeys start to not work on your timer for an unknown reason - resetting your timer program should fix this.
+- hotkeys & other settings don't save after closing
+- using the Skip Split and Undo Split hotkey too fast can cause the autospltter to stop working - using the buttons instead doesn't cause this.
+If this happens, use the buttons to reset and start the autosplitter and skip to your desired split.